dancer1325/flutter-disenos-seccion8/README.md

         * File > New > New Flutter Project

 ## Note
+* Architecture of the repo
+    * 'lib'
+        * '/screens'
+            * Related to a whole screen
+        * '/widgets'
+            * Widgets to be able to reuse around the screens
 * How to add assets?
     * Specify it in 'pubspec.yaml'
 * Shortcuts